-Seki City, located in the middle basin of the Nagara River, is regarded as one of the world’s three major cutlery centers.
+With our Gifu travel guide, delve into the fascinating world of Seki City, situated in the middle basin of the Nagara River, renowned as one of the world’s three major cutlery centers.
 Established in the 1300s, the reputation of Seki blades became widespread among samurai warriors.
 To learn more about the forging and use of Seki blades, head to the Seki Hamono Museum.
 Here, you can find out how the local swordsmiths manufactured these traditional blades, including everyday tools.

 Oyana – Mino-Ogurakouenmae